schen24wm/fssd-set/README.md

 Check all scripts in `project/` and `project/qedir_1proc_tmpl/`, to remove dependencies on the solid system (e.g. use of Si pseudopotential and lattice constants).

+You might need to change the defaults of some free parameters for the most optimized performance.

 ## Running with your own force code

 To run with your own force code, pay attention to the force output format of the demo, e.g. `demo/step0_demo.force`.
 You need to format the force output of your force code to the same format to make the scripts usable.